Middle East and North Africa

-Throughout the Middle East and North Africa, our network, under the direction of our Middle East and North Africa Program, works to defend human rights and promote democratic governance.
+Open Society–Middle East and North Africa works to defend human rights and promote democratic governance across the region.

-Our Open Society Justice Initiative and Human Rights Initiative support regional and national groups pushing for accountability for atrocity crimes in the region, including regarding the situation in Syria, as well as the ongoing work by the International Criminal Court prosecutor on situations in Iraq/United Kingdom, Libya, and the Occupied Palestinian Territories.
+We have worked closely with the Open Society Justice Initiative to support regional and national groups pushing for accountability for atrocity crimes in the region, including those committed in Syria and Yemen, as well as the ongoing work by the International Criminal Court prosecutor on situations in Iraq/United Kingdom, Libya, and the Occupied Palestinian Territories.

 The Open Society Foundations gave our first grants in the Middle East to groups in Israel and Palestine in 2002, as George Soros expanded his philanthropic efforts into the region.
 In 2006, our first regional office opened in the Jordanian capital, Amman.